xpgram/Construction-LiveProj/README.md

 ![Multiple Chat Clients](https://github.com/xpgram/Construction-LiveProj/blob/master/My%20Edit%20History/img/SignalR%20-%20Multi-Client%20Chat%20Populator.PNG)

 I remember this assignment seemed huge when I first took it, but that was because it was using ***a library*** and those are scary to me.
 It also wasn't commented at all, so it wasn't easy to understand what it was doing.
-Through research and my own tinkering, however, I realized it wasn't truly that big——and that SignalR is really easy to use, actually.
+Through research and my own tinkering, however, I realized it wasn't truly that big—and that SignalR is really easy to use, actually.
 I think I'm just chatting to myself at this point, you can go.

 ## User Story: Dynamic Chat-Management Page
 My next assignment was chat-popup-adjacent.
 I found it easy to continue working in this area because I felt I already knew it so well.
 Getting to work didn't require any pre-research warm-up.